 Through superior customer service and quality workmanship, Griffin Masonry has become one of the leading masonry contractors in the country.

-In the Charlotte market we currently offer brick, block and stone masonry, pile driving, footings, poured in place walls, concrete flatwork, brick cleaning, and concrete pumping.
-Griffin Masonry also has a Raleigh division that offers footings, brick, block and stone masonry, and poured concrete walls.
+In the Charlotte market we currently offer brick, block and stone masonry, pile driving, footings, poured in place walls, and concrete flatwork.
+Griffin Masonry also has a Raleigh division that offers footings, brick, block and stone masonry, poured concrete walls, and concrete flatwork.
 As our business grows in this market we will continue to expand the services offered.